-Accompaniment instruments and music are fantastic for either strumming away in your free time or playing in a band.
+Accompaniment instruments and music are fantastic for either strumming away in your free time or playing in a band as an accompaniment or soloist musician.
 This can be seen as a more basic or intermediate way of playing the Cuatro.
 Here you combine chords and strums to form excellent interpretations of songs and genres.
-Again, there are different levels of accompaniment music; you will be able to explore these as you go along.
+Again, there are different levels of music; you will be able to explore these as you go along.

 Adrián Toro Accompanying